fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-2.md

 In TypeScript 5.2, the all-or-nothing restriction on tuple labels has been lifted.
 The language can now also preserve labels when spreading into an unlabeled tuple.

-We’d like to extend our thanks to [Josh Goldberg](https://github.com/JoshuaKGoldberg) and [Mateusz Burzyński](https://github.com/Andarist) who [collaborated to lift this restriction](https://github.com/microsoft/TypeScript/pull/53356).
+We’d like to extend our thanks to [Josh Goldberg ↗](https://github.com/JoshuaKGoldberg) and [Mateusz Burzyński ↗](https://github.com/Andarist) who [collaborated to lift this restriction ↗](https://github.com/microsoft/TypeScript/pull/53356).

 ## Easier Method Usage for Unions of Arrays {#easier-method-usage-for-unions-of-arrays}